The Main Event

 What should I do if I want to attend the Main Event?

-Otherwise, you may simply come to the St. Patrick Parish Hall on any Tuesday we are meeting.
-If you would like to speak to someone first, please contact Marc Laudonio (Director of Evangelization and Catechesis) at email@example.com or by telephone at 257-5000.
+No pre-registration is necessary.
+You may simply come to the St. Patrick Parish Hall on any Tuesday we are meeting.
+If you would like to speak to someone first, please contact Marc Laudonio (Director of Evangelization and Catechesis) at firstname.lastname@example.org or by telephone at 257-5000.

 And, by the way, what was that “Catholicism 101” that was mentioned in the schedule?